 This will depend in part on whether you want a religious or civil ceremony.
 If religious, you’ll need to factor in booking both a church and reception venue.
 If not, explore what options your venue has for your ceremony and reception.
 Often different rooms will be better suited to the different elements of your wedding day, so make sure you’re happy with them all before booking.

-And if you’ve set your heart on a venue that doesn’t have a marriage license, what then?
+Also, if you’ve set your heart on a venue that doesn’t have a marriage license, what then?
 Get the official part done at a registry office either before or afterwards, then celebrate with a blessing before all your family and friends instead.

 It’s also worth taking into account how large the spaces are and how many rooms you’ll need to decorate.
 This will impact on the cost of buying your decorations and flowers and could easily become an unwelcome forgotten cost.